adlerzei/letterboxd-streaming-providers/README.md

 - `npm install` - Installs all dependencies.
 - `npm run build` - Builds the Firefox (.xpi) and the Chrome/Opera (.zip) builds.

+For the extension to work, you need to edit `./settings/api.json` and insert your TMDB API key.
+If you don't have one, you can request one [here](https://www.themoviedb.org/documentation/api).

 ### How to test?
 1. Run `npm install` once at the beginning of your development.
 2. Load the extension in your browser.